Recommended Posts

 I used pocket with rough motion set to zigzag.
 5 options down there is one way.

-Bill H 8
+Just now, Bill H said:

 AHarrison1: What do the various colors in your graphic represent?